vmagelo/react-flask-db-app/README.md

-## Flask, React, Postgres
+## Flask, React, Postgres - Test App

 This is how to construct this project from scratch.
-If you are cloning everything is here that you need.
+If you are cloning this, everything is here that you need.
+The idea is that this app should function with restaurant reviews, like [Deploy a Python (Django or Flask) web app with PostgreSQL in Azure](https://docs.microsoft.com/azure/app-service/tutorial-python-postgresql-app), but instead of rendering templates in Django or Flask, use [React](https://reactjs.org/) as frontend.
+This means built in templating engines are not used and Python is used as a backend to return JSON.
+The React frontend calls to Django or Flask backend and receives JSON.
+For example, the JSON could be a list of restaurants or reviews.
 ### Step 1: Create project structure

 Create frontend (React)